'Ant-Man and the Wasp' trailer puts shrinking heroes on the run

 The first trailer for Marvel's "Ant-Man and the Wasp" debuted Tuesday morning, and it looks like "Captain America: Civil War" had a big effect on Scott Lang's world.

 Lang (Paul Rudd) returns home to find that his partners Hope Van Dyne (Evangeline Lilly) and Hank Pym (Michael Douglas) were forced to go on the run after he was arrested for helping Captain America during "Civil War."
-Also note: this movie will premiere after "Avengers: Infinity War" debuts this April, so even more events may surround Lang's return than we are currently aware.
+Also note: This movie will premiere after "Avengers: Infinity War" debuts this April, so even more events may surround Lang's return than we're currently aware of.

 While he was gone, Hope takes up her mother's former superhero identity as the Wasp, with an awesome suit that Pym equips with wings and other features Lang wishes his Ant-Man suit could get.
 And with them, she pulls off awesome aerial maneuvers like dodging this knife.